Arch-vile/sCalc/README.md

 Required:
 - As discussed, the solution should Scala based.
 - The API has to be testable online
-- The source code should be shared, either on public repository or a repository that Futurice can access.
+- The source code should be shared.
 For example, GitHub is a good option.

 Tips and ideas:
 - You can use any suitable libraries or frameworks to help you.